tektechnologies/Instructor-Prep/201/class-12.md

 - Then lets grab the js code in app.js
 - two lines of code
 - one is straight forward var ctx. gives me the chart on the page that is 2d.
- Because it is a 2 demensional chart.
+ Because it is a 2 dimensional chart.
 - two, we have a function expression. with a key value pair with an object of how I want to create my chart, so we have all that laid out.
 - lets add it in to see if we can get it to render and then we will make it our own.
-- make sure to add or leave the textContent set up from you picked things. - so that the getContext will error then debugg.
+- make sure to add or leave the textContent set up from you picked things. - so that the getContext will error then debug.
 - run the script.
 - chart will appear.
 - Canvas and chartjs will take up as much space as you give it.
 - we set a width and height. ut it does what it wants.
-- So to constrane that we give the footer a max width. as long as what it is inside of is constrained.
+- So to constrain that we give the footer a max width. as long as what it is inside of is constrained.

 ## lets look at the data object